 Like a highly-strung partner, your reputation will require regular (if not near-constant) maintenance.
-SEO is perhaps the most valuable tool in your arsenal at this stage and it’s a good idea to begin optimising as soon as possible.

 By properly preparing your web presence, you can help to bolster the position of positive information in search rankings, forcing unfavourable reviews and press right down the page.
 This is no easy task, however, and if there’s persistently bad information being distributed about your company – the best you can hope for is balance.

 Behaving in an ethical and transparent way is the only sure-fire way to address reputation management issues – but even then, bad news can still make its way to the surface.
 Once you identify a problem, you’ll need to react in a timely and efficient manner.

 Creating a false impression in this day and age is nigh-impossible, so you’ll need to confront any bad news head-on.
 Make sure to tackle negative comments and disparaging reviews in a way that will endear you to other customers (although beware of persistent trolls).

 Likewise, if you’ve been affected by a negative story in the press – take the initiative and promote your take on the issue to the media.
 Press releases and responses can really be a boon in this regard.